Live dealers: how it works

 OCR (card recognition) - a system that "understands" which cards are laid out on the table

-RFID chips - in roulette for fixing the number
+RFID chips - in a tape measure to fix the number

-Client software - on the player side, to display bets, timers, results
+Client software - on the side of the player, to display bets, timers, result

-Is it possible to communicate with a dealer?
+Is it possible to communicate with the dealer?

-Yes.
-Most live games have a chat in which:
+Yes I did.
+Most live games have a chat where:

-Some dealers speak several languages, and providers have multilingual tables.
+Some dealers speak multiple languages and providers have multilingual desks.

-Live casinos are subject to licensing and external audit, as are regular casinos.
+Live casinos are subject to licensing and external audits, just like regular casinos.

 What does it mean:

-️Rezultaty are fixed simultaneously visually (camera) and technically (via software).
+️Rezultaty are recorded simultaneously visually (camera) and technically (via software).

 How the game happens (using roulette as an example)